A classification system for social sector initiatives and entities

 CLASSIE is very much a work in progress - we continue to plan regular updates in the initial stages of the rollout.

-This project is being driven by Our Community, a social enterprise and highly-ranked accredited B Corporation that provides information, infrastructure, connections, tools and data science programs that enable government and other change agents to build stronger communities.
+This project is being driven by Our Community, a highly-ranked accredited B Corporation that provides information, infrastructure, connections, tools and data science programs that enable government and other change agents to build stronger communities.

-In developing CLASSIE we have been hugely assisted by the Foundation Center, which provided access to its open-source PCS, and advice and assistance as we worked to adapt the PCS to the Australian context.
+In developing CLASSIE, Our Community's Innovation Lab has been hugely assisted by Candid, which provided access to its open-source PCS, and advice and assistance as we worked to adapt the PCS to Australia and New Zealand.

-We are also indebted to our subject matter experts, more than 50 practitioners drawn from the real world of grantmaking and community, environmental and economic development, who helped us review the taxonomy and suggested changes that would make it relevant, useful and instantly applicable for Australian organisations.
+We are also indebted to our subject matter experts, more than 50 practitioners drawn from the real world of grantmaking and community, environmental and economic development, who helped us review the taxonomy and suggested changes that would make it relevant, useful and instantly applicable for Australia and New Zealand.
 A dedicated team of Our Community staff and contractors worked to coordinate that massive undertaking.
 Input from grantmakers and other users of the system is ongoing, and fundamentally important to the ongoing evolution of the taxonomy.

 As a first step, CLASSIE was applied to Our Community's Funding Centre and GoodJobs databases.
-A major milestone was realised when the Subject and Beneficiaries (now Population) sections of CLASSIE were made available to the many hundreds of federal, state and local government, philanthropic, corporate and community grantmakers who use the SmartyGrants platform in mid-November, 2016.
+A major milestone was realised when the Subject and Beneficiaries (now Population) sections of CLASSIE were made available to the many hundreds of Australian federal, state and local government, philanthropic, corporate and community grantmakers who use the SmartyGrants platform in mid-November, 2016.
+A New Zealand version was released into SmartyGrants in October 2019.

-The rapid, widespread and cross-sector take-up of SmartyGrants (it's the most-used system in Australia, with an increasing international presence as well) provides an unprecedented opportunity for data collection, analytics and sharing of practices and insights within grantmaking affinity groups and beyond.
+The rapid, widespread and cross-sector take-up of SmartyGrants (it's the most-used system in Australia and New Zealand, with an increasing international presence as well) provides an unprecedented opportunity for data collection, analytics and sharing of practices and insights within grantmaking affinity groups and beyond.

 In SmartyGrants, CLASSIE is delivered through a series of standard questions that come "pre-loaded" with standard responses derived from the relevant section of the taxonomy.
 Our Community's other platforms have CLASSIE baked in to database fields.